igordejanovic/parglare/docs/pglr.md

 ## Compiling the grammar

-`compile` command is used for checking the grammar, reporting conflicts and producing LR table `.pgc` files.
-It is not mandatory to compile the grammar as parglare will calculate table during parser construction if `.pgc` file doesn't exist or is not newer than all of the grammar files.
-But it is recommended to use this command during development to investigate possible conflicts and calculate table in advance.
+`compile` command is used for checking the grammar, reporting conflicts and producing LR table `.pgc` cache files.
+It is not mandatory to compile the
+grammar: parglare calculates the table during parser construction when no compatible cache exists.
+Cache compatibility is based on the grammar/import closure fingerprint and table-building options, not file modification times.
+Use this command during development to investigate conflicts or calculate a table in advance.

 To get help on the command run: